-- 60. Why do islands with considerable degree of isolation provide valuable insights into human history? - (1) Isolated islands may evolve differently and this difference is of interest to us. - (2) Isolated islands increase the number of observations available to historians. - (3) Isolated islands, differing in their endowments and size may evolve differently and this difference can be attributed to their endowments and size. - (4) Isolated islands, differing in their endowments and size, provide a good comparison to large islands such as Eurasia, Africa, Americas and Australia. - (5) Isolated islands, in so far as they are inhabited, arouse curiosity about how human beings evolved there. - 61.
-According to the author, why is prediction difficult in history? - (1) Historical explanations are usually broad so that no prediction is possible. - (2) Historical out comes depend upon a large number of factors and hence prediction is difficult for each case. - (3) Historical sciences, by their very nature, are not interested in a multitude of minor factors, which might be important in a specific historical outcome. - (4) Historians are interested in evolution of human history and hence are only interested in log term predictions. - (5) Historical sciences suffer from the inability to conduct controlled experiments and therefore have explanations based on a few long-term factors. - 62.
-According to the author, which of the following statements would be true? - (1) Students of history are missing significant opportunities by not conducting any natural experiments. - (2) Complex societies inhabiting large islands provide great opportunities for natural experiments. - (3) Students of history are missing significant opportunities by not studying an adequate variety of natural experiments. - (4) A unique problem faced by historians is their inability to establish cause and effect relationships. - (5) Cultural anthropologists have overcome the problem of confounding variables through natural experiments.
+- 60. Why do islands with considerable degree of isolation provide valuable insights into human history? - (1) Isolated islands may evolve differently and this difference is of interest to us. - (2) Isolated islands increase the number of observations available to historians. - (3) Isolated islands, differing in their endowments and size may evolve differently and this difference can be attributed to their endowments and size. - (4) Isolated islands, in so far as they are inhabited, arouse curiosity about how human beings evolved there. - 61.
+According to the author, why is prediction difficult in history? - (1) Historical explanations are usually broad so that no prediction is possible. - (2) Historical out comers depend upon a large number of factors and hence predictions is difficult for each case. - (3) Historical sciences, by their very nature, are not interested in a multitude of minor factors, which might be important in a specific historical outcome. - (4) Historians are interested in evolution of human history and hence are only interested in log term predictions. - (5) Historical sciences suffer from the inability to conduct controlled experiments and therefore have explanations based on a few long-term factors. - 62.
+According to the author, which of the following statements would be true? - (1) Students of history are missing significant opportunities by not conducting any natural experiments. - (2) Complex societies inhabiting large islands provide great opportunities for natural experiments. - (3) Students of history are missing significant opportunities by not studying an adequate variety of natural experiments.

+- (4) A unique problem faced by historians is their inability to establish cause and effect relationships. - (5) Cultural anthropologists have overcome the problem of confounding variables through natural experiments.